Heaven (Tilly Birds song)

 "Heaven" is a song recorded by Thai alternative rock band Tilly Birds and Filipino folk-pop band Ben&Ben.
 It was written and produced by the former and the latter.
 It is a pop track that expresses the joy of meeting someone special at the perfect moment, capturing the essence of love that feels heavenly.
 The song was released on September 25, 2025, through GMM Grammy & Warner Music Thailand, accompanied with a music video.

 Background and release

 After the two bands met in Malaysia in early 2024, the song has been developed over nearly two years and was released on September 25, 2025, accompanied with a music video filmed in the Philippines.
 This track continues Thai band Tilly Birds' trend of English singles, following "Never A Waste Of Time" and "Retro 39", as they hint at an upcoming fully-English album.
 Meanwhile, Ben&Ben collaborated with Moira dela Torre on a new version of her song "I'm Okay", which was released in July 2025.

 Composition

-The track is three minutes and fifty-seven seconds long, and was witten and produced by Tilly Birds and Ben&Ben.
+The track is three minutes and fifty-seven seconds long, and was written and produced by Tilly Birds and Ben&Ben.
 It is a pop track that expresses the joy of meeting someone special at the perfect moment, capturing the essence of love that feels heavenly.